 Pre-Trial Diversion Programs for Marijuana Possession

 In certain situations, the best course of action to protect the future of a person charged with possession of marijuana is to apply for admission into a pre-trial diversion program.
-District Attorneys in Bucks County, Montgomery County and the surrounding counties offer various diversion programs to individuals charged with marijuana possession.
+District Attorneys in Bucks County, Montgomery County, and all surrounding Pennsylvania Counties offer first-offender programs to people charged with marijuana possession.

 Bucks County District Court Diversionary Program for Marijuana Possession

-The Bucks County Magisterial District Courts offer a pre-trial diversion program to individuals charged with possession of marijuana, possession of drug paraphernalia and the possession of a controlled substance other than marijuana.
+The Bucks County Magisterial District Courts offer a pre-trial diversion program to individuals charged with possession of marijuana, drug paraphernalia, and a controlled substance other than marijuana.
+The program is referred to as District Court Drug Diversion (DCDP).

-- The applicant must be a resident of Bucks County; and
+- You must be a resident of Bucks County

-- The District Attorney must approve the applicant’s admission; and
+- The District Attorney must approve your application

-- The applicant must sign a waiver of the preliminary hearing; and
+- You must sign a waiver of the preliminary hearing

-- The applicant must sign a waiver of their speedy trial rights; and
+- You must sign a waiver of your right to a speedy trial

-- The applicant must sign waivers related to treatment programs; and
+- You must sign waivers related to substance abuse treatment records

-- The applicant must comply with all treatment recommendations; and
+- You must comply with all treatment recommendations

-- The applicant must report to court as directed; and
+- You must report to court as directed

-- The applicant must pay the costs of the program; and
+- You must pay the court costs of the program

 Successful completion of the treatment program and supervisory period will result in the dismissal of the marijuana possession charges at the district court level.
-Individuals who complete all of the conditions of the program are eligible for expungement of the records of their case.
-I can determine if you are eligible for the district court diversionary program for your marijuana possession charges.
+Individuals who complete the conditions of the program are eligible for the expungement of the records of the case.
+Finally, I can determine if you qualify for the DCDP for your marijuana possession charges.

 ARD for Marijuana Possession

-Individuals who are not eligible for the district court diversionary drug program may be eligible for a trial-level first-time offender program.
-In Pennsylvania, individuals who have been charged with possession of marijuana for the first time may be eligible for admission into the ARD program, which can enable a person to avoid the serious consequences resulting from a conviction for a drug possession crime.
+Individuals not eligible for the district court diversionary drug program or Section 17 may still be able to avoid a criminal record.
+For example, people who have been charged with possession of marijuana for the first time may be eligible for admission into the ARD program.

-The ARD program was created to divert 1st time non-violent offenders from the criminal justice system.
-If the District Attorney approves your acceptance into the ARD program, your criminal charges will be “suspended.”
-During the time of the suspension of your charges, there are court-ordered conditions which must be strictly followed, including:
+The ARD program was created to divert 1st-time non-violent offenders from the criminal justice system.
+Suppose the District Attorney approves your acceptance into the ARD program.
+In that case, your criminal charges will be suspended while you complete probation.
+The conditions of probation may include:

 - Completion of community service